tony102809/Recipe-Rover/README.md

 {
   username: "foodie123",
   hash: // a password hash,
-  savedRecipes: // an array of references to Recipe documents,
+  savedRecipes: // an array of references to Recipes,
   createdRecipes: // an array of references to Recipe documents }